Niterói Contemporary Art Museum in Rio de Janeiro – Oscar Niemeyer

 Website: http://culturaniteroi.com.br/macniteroi/

-The Museu de Arte Contemporânea de Niterói (MAC) is a museum of contemporary art in the Niterói municipality near Rio de Janeiro, Brazil.
-Opened in 1996, the iconic flower-like building of the museum was designed by Brazilian architect Oscar Niemeyer.
+The Museu de Arte Contemporânea de Niterói (MAC) is a contemporary art museum in the Niterói municipality near Rio de Janeiro, Brazil.
+Inaugurated in 1996, its iconic disk-shaped building was designed by Brazilian architect Oscar Niemeyer.

 Architecture

-The museum is situated on the Mirante da Boa Viagem, a panoramic promontory overlooking the South Atlantic Ocean, Guanabara Bay, and the city of Rio de Janeiro.
+The museum is situated on the Mirante da Boa Viagem, a panoramic promontory overlooking the South Atlantic Ocean, Guanabara Bay, and Rio de Janeiro.

-The 2,500.square-meter / 26,900-square-foot building designed by Niemeyer features a peculiar “inverted cone” shape, vaguely resembling a flying saucer, which stands in the middle of a circular pool like a giant aquatic flower.
+The 2,500-square-meter / 26,900-square-foot building designed by Niemeyer features a peculiar “inverted cone” shape, vaguely resembling a flying saucer standing in the middle of a circular pond like a giant aquatic flower.

-Mostly made of white-painted reinforced concrete, the museum is divided into four levels, connected by a spiral stair.
+Mostly made of white-painted reinforced concrete, the museum is divided into four levels, connected by a spiral staircase.

 The first floor accommodates the museum’s lobby and administration offices.

-The second floor houses five medium-size exhibition rooms and a 393-square-meter double-height exhibition hall.
+The second floor houses five medium-sized exhibition rooms and a 393-square-meter double-height exhibition hall.

-Finally, the third floor, which is topped by a circular dome with a diameter of 50 meters (164 feet), contains nearly 700 square meters of exhibition space, divided into five galleries.
+Finally, the third floor, topped by a circular dome with a diameter of 50 meters (164 feet), contains nearly 700 square meters of exhibition space, divided into five galleries.

 Two panoramic “promenades”, each bordered by a continuous ribbon window on the outer side, run on the perimeter of the second and third levels, providing spectacular views over the bay and the city.